PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

-Please refer to the documentation for `~plasmapy.utils.run_test` and `~plasmapy.utils.run_test_equivalent_calls` to learn about the full capabilities of these pytest helper functions.
+Please refer to the documentation for `~plasmapy.utils.run_test` and `~plasmapy.utils.run_test_equivalent_calls` to learn about the full capabilities of these pytest helper functions (including for testing functions that return `~astropy.units.Quantity` objects).

 .. _testing-guidelines-writing-tests-fixtures: